sirleech/RestduinoThingspeak/readme.md

-## Connect Arduino to network with RESTduino sketch
+## Read an Arduino via REST and upload value to Thingspeak

 This is a great way to offload HTTP processing from your Arduino to another computer.
 It's great when you still want to be able control the Arduino over a web interface (in this case via a RESTful web service) for say an automation application.